walkowicz19/stark-mcp-package/README.md

 ---

-## 🌟 What is Stark MCP?
+## 🌟 What is Stark?

-Stark MCP is a suite of **production-ready MCP servers** that transform AI assistants into comprehensive development platforms.
+Stark is a suite of **production-ready MCP servers** that transform AI assistants into comprehensive development platforms.
 Each server provides specialized tools that can be used independently or orchestrated together for complex workflows.

 ### Key Features